Last Updated on December 17, 2022

 What is a macro level in trading?

 In trading, the macro level refers to macroeconomic factors that affect the entire market of any nation or geopolitical region, rather than the fundamental factors affecting individual stocks and industries, such as company earnings, new products, patents, management, court cases, and regulations.
 The macroeconomic factors include stuff like a country’s level of debt, unemployment, inflation, and growth rate.

 These are factors that determine the state of a nation’s or region’s economy and, by extension, how the markets (equity, commodity, interest rate, bond, and currency) would perform.
-Macro level analysis also considers the effects of other factors like economic crisis, pandemics, and natural disasters, such as tornadoes, hurricanes, and earthquakes.
+Macro-level analysis also considers the effects of other factors like economic crises, pandemics, and natural disasters, such as tornadoes, hurricanes, and earthquakes.